Pete Best: Dismissal

-Starr had previously played with Rory Storm and the Hurricanes – the alternating band at the Kaiserkeller – and had been deputised whenever Best was ill or unable to play in Hamburg and Liverpool.
+Starr had previously played with Rory Storm and the Hurricanes – the alternating band at the Kaiserkeller – and had substituted whenever Best was ill or unable to play in Hamburg and Liverpool.
 Bill Harry reported Best's dismissal on the front page of Mersey Beat magazine, upsetting many Beatles fans.
 The group encountered some jeering and heckling in the street and on stage for weeks afterwards, with some fans shouting, "Pete forever, Ringo never!"
 One agitated fan headbutted Harrison in The Cavern, giving him a black eye.

 As Best's replacement, Starr accompanied the band on their second recording session with EMI at Abbey Road studios on 4 September 1962.
-George Martin initially refused to let Starr play, in that he was unfamiliar with Starr, and wanted to avoid any risk of his drumming not being up to par.
+George Martin initially refused to let Starr play.
+He was unfamiliar with Starr and wanted to avoid any risk of his drumming not being up to par.
 On 11 September 1962, at the third EMI recording session, Martin used session musician Andy White on the drums for the whole session instead of Starr, as Martin had already booked White after the first session with Best.
-Starr played tambourine on some songs, while White played drums.
+Starr played the tambourine on some songs while White played the drums.
 Starr told biographer Hunter Davies years later that he had thought, "That's the end.
 They're pulling a Pete Best on me."

 Reasons for dismissal

 Drumming ability

-According to Best, Brian Epstein told him he was "not a good enough drummer" and "Ringo [Starr] was the better drummer."
-The other Beatles – as well as producers, musicians, and critics who had heard Best play with the group – confirmed this reasoning.